PepeWalker/BloodyParticles/README.md

 - Conditional execution based on the presence of mod-specific entities

 ## Installation
-1. Download the datapack
+1. Download the datapack.
-2. Place it in your world's `datapacks` folder
+2. Place it in your world's `datapacks` folder.
-3. Reload the world or use `/reload` command
+3. Reload the world or use `/reload` command.
-4. Command  `/datapack enable file/Bloody Particles_v2`
+4. Commands  `/datapack enable "file/Bloody Particles_v2"` and  `/function blood:load`
-            `/function blood:load`

 ## Customization
 Users can easily customize particle effects by modifying the function files in the datapack.
 Each mob's effects are defined in separate files for easy editing.